Skip to content →

 4. Materials are provided to our Partnering Sites regarding successful strategies for minority staff recruitment.

-B. Exposure to diverse clientele.
+B. Exposure to a diverse clientele.
 On average, 40-45% of interns’ service contacts are with minority children and families.

 • ISPIC continues to recruit training sites in rural and urban areas where underserved populations do not typically access mental health services outside the schools.